 It’s an expansion.
 They’re gathering lines in Fayette and Washington and Burleson counties.
 Currently, based upon the information that’s out there and what I understand from my research, the dark blue is what they have existing right now, and the light blue is what they plan on doing and the green is what they’re working on right now.
 So the green is the easements they are getting right now.

-So Aspen Midstream created this company, AMP Intrastate Pipeline LLC.
-This is not uncommon, Phillips 66 creates this Gray Old Pipeline Inc., LLC for this particular pipeline project.
+Here’s a little bit more about the details of this project — Aspen Midstream created this company, AMP Intrastate Pipeline LLC.
+This is not uncommon, Phillips 66 created the Gray Old Pipeline Inc., LLC for this particular pipeline project.
 That’s what almost all these companies do.

-This particular project, I’ve seen it from plus or minus a few miles, 69.95 miles, it’s a 30-inch line, the T-4 Permit says that they’re classifying AMP as a gas utility, that’s where they get their common carrier status, okay?
+This project is about 69.95 miles long.
+It’s a 30-inch line, the T-4 Permit says that they’re classifying AMP as a gas utility, that’s where they get their common carrier status.

 Their first T-4 was rejected as incomplete with incomplete information provided.
 They corrected it and then it was approved October 8th, 2018.